 In March 2020, we launched three regional response funds with many dedicated funding partners and leaders to raise awareness of the COVID-19 crisis and to invite private and philanthropic contributors to support nonprofit organizations, small businesses and vulnerable populations.
-Learn more and make donations on the three response fund web pages below.
+Areas of focus included Northern California, Sacramento and the San Joaquin Valley.

 Sacramento County COVID-19 Collaborative

 The “Collab” is a community partnership supported by the Sacramento County Division of Public Health, The Center at Sierra Health Foundation and multi-ethnic community-based organizations.
-The Collab supports community members and business owners with up-to-date information, guidelines and resources to stay informed and to stay healthy.
-Trained Resource Coordinators work in neighborhoods that are experiencing the worst impacts of COVID-19.
+The Collab supported community members and business owners with up-to-date information, guidelines and resources to stay informed and to stay healthy.
+Trained Resource Coordinators worked in neighborhoods that were experiencing the worst impacts of COVID-19.

 THE CONVERSATION: Between Us, About Us.

 THE CONVERSATION / LA CONVERSACIÓN offers an expansive video library featuring a diverse group of healthcare workers of color.
-It is co-developed by Kaiser Family Foundation with the Black Coalition Against COVID and Unidos US.
-Sierra Health Foundation is among the funders supporting this important video series.
+It was co-developed by Kaiser Family Foundation with the Black Coalition Against COVID and Unidos US.
+Sierra Health Foundation was among the funders supporting this important video series.